alt=" "

 Thinking of starting a nonprofit organization?
 First consider that . . .

 “Starting a nonprofit may be the most complicated way to act on your passion to serve your community.
-It requires much planning, time, effort, and money just to start, but the biggest challenge is to develop and maintain reliable income streams.
-Estimates vary, but most experts agree that less than half of nonprofit startups survive beyond five years.
+It requires much planning, time, effort, and money just to start; however, the biggest challenge is to develop and maintain reliable income streams.
+Estimates vary; nevertheless, most experts agree that less than half of nonprofit startups survive beyond five years.
 Of those that survive, perhaps one-third are in financial distress.”
 (From What are alternatives to starting a nonprofit?, an article in Candid’s “learning community for the social sector.”)

 Tips for Getting Started

 If you decide to explore setting up a nonprofit, have already done so, or work for a nonprofit organization, Candid Learning has much to offer.
-So check out the TRAINING, TOPICS, RESOURCES, or Ask Us tabs across the top of the page.
+Moreover, it provides valuable resources and insights to support your efforts.
+So, be sure to check out the TRAINING, TOPICS, RESOURCES, or Ask Us tabs across the top of the page.
+Additionally, these sections offer a wealth of information to help you get started.
 Ask Us is Candid’s way for you to engage their team of experts.
-As a result, they can answer questions about foundations, philanthropy, fundraising and nonprofits, and more.
+As a result, they can answer questions about foundations, philanthropy, fundraising, and nonprofits.
+Furthermore, they offer insights on various other related topics.

 State of Indiana: Resources for Nonprofits and Faith-Based Organizations